mathieulaiking/mathieulaiking.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 1st year PhD student in Computer Science at Université Paris Saclay, advised by [Patrick Paroubek](https://perso.limsi.fr/pap/) and [Thierry Hamon](https://perso.limsi.fr/hamon/).
 I am working at [LISN Lab (CNRS)](https://www.lisn.fr/).
-Previously I received a MSc. from CPE Lyon (French engineering school from "Grandes Ecoles").

 My PhD subject is to assess data quality in the medical domain using natural language processing systems.
 I have been working on information extraction in clinical trials articles to assess the quality of the outcome reporting.